Autonomic Nervous System: Stress Responses

 How does your body respond to stress?
-In this experiment, we explore how the sympathetic and parasympathetic divisions of the nervous system regulate heart rate when placed in "stressful" situations—like submerging your hand or face in cold water!
+In this experiment, we explore how the autonomic nervous system regulates heart rate when placed in "stressful" situations — like submerging your hand in ice cold water!

 What Will You Learn?